 Activity level: Moderate to challenging

-Perhaps you'd prefer a 14-day grand tour of South America, which will take you from Santiago, Chile, to a final destination in Buenos Aries, Argentina.
-In between, this South America cruise includes a few highlights include the Falkland Islands and Uruguay.
+Perhaps you'd prefer a 14-day grand tour of South America, which will take you from Buenos Aires, Argentina on a convenient round-trip expedition.
+In between, this South America cruise includes a few highlights include the Falkland Islands and Chile.
 One of the most amazing stops, however, is Patagonia and its penguin residents.
 Norwegian offers an opportunity to observe the Magellan penguins in their natural environment.
 The wildlife reserves of Peninsula Valdez, a UNESCO World Heritage Site, are home to a diverse array of wildlife and marine animals, including sea lions, sea elephants, and seals.

 Activity level: Moderate

 14-Day South America Cruise from Buenos Aires